dennisnyarko/cloud-foundations-notes/module-6-storage.md

 - Exclude volumes: Narrow down the data to be included in the snapshot by choosing options to exclude either the root volume or data volumes.
 - Set custom schedules: Automate the creation, retention, and deletion of EBS snapshots by setting up custom schedules.
 - Apply additional actions: Before finalizing the policy, you can apply additional actions.
 These include configuring elements of the snapshots like tags, snapshot archiving, Amazon EBS fast snapshot restore, cross-Region copying, and cross-account sharing.
+---
+# Amazon Simple Storage Service (Amazon S3)
+- It is a fully managed, highly available object storage service for storing and retrieving any amount of data as objects.
+- It offers 99.999999999 percent durability, meaning your data is highly protected against loss.
+- It offers features like versioning, lifecycle management, and various storage classes to optimize costs.
+- It stores files as objects in containers known as buckets, and each object can range in size from a few bytes to several terabytes.

+### Elements
+S3 objects:
+- An object in Amazon S3 is the fundamental unit of data storage.
+When you upload a file to Amazon S3, it becomes an object and is stored durably across multiple facilities within your chosen Region.
+- Each object typically includes the data itself, metadata, and a unique identifier, or key.
+- Objects can be of any file type, such as images, videos, documents, or application data, and can range in size from a few bytes to several terabytes.
+- Each Amazon S3 object is uniquely identified within a bucket by its key, which is essentially its file name.
+- Objects also have properties like version ID, access control information, and user-defined metadata.

+S3 buckets:
+- An S3 bucket is a container for storing objects in Amazon S3.
+- Buckets have a globally unique name across all of AWS, which helps to identify and organize your stored data.
+- Buckets serve as the basic unit for access control and can hold a virtually unlimited number of objects.
+- They play a crucial role in data management by making it possible to group related objects and apply policies at the bucket level.
+- When creating a bucket, you specify its name and the Region where it will reside.
+Buckets can be configured with various settings, including versioning, logging, and access permissions.

+Benefits:
+- Virtually unlimited storage.
+- Object lifecycle management.
+- Broad range of use cases (content distribution, hosting static websites, and delivering media files).

+### Security and privacy management.

+To learn more about Amazon S3 security management features, review each of the following three policies:
+- Bucket policies

+Amazon S3 bucket policies are resource-based policies that can only be attached to S3 buckets.
+An S3 bucket policy specifies which actions are allowed or denied on the bucket, in addition to every object in that bucket.

+- Identity-based policies

+Permissions that control what actions users, groups, or roles can perform on S3 resources are configured using identity-based policies.
+These policies attach directly to identities rather than to the S3 resources themselves.
+You can use these policies to specify which S3 buckets and objects users can access and what actions they can perform.

+- Encryption

+Amazon S3 provides encryption capabilities to protect data both at rest and in transit.
+These encryption features help maintain data confidentiality and comply with various security standards and regulations.
+These capabilities are as follows:

+  1) Encryption at rest secures data stored in S3 buckets, preventing unauthorized access to stored objects.
+  2) Encryption in transit safeguards data travelling to and from Amazon S3, maintaining secure communication between clients and the service.